Facebook Hacks Every Startup Should Know

 Put your best foot forward with a solid, relevant image.

-• This is the first thing fans and other users see in the news feed when you communicate with them.
+• This is the first thing fans and other users see in the news feed when communicating with them.

-• This is the most important image you have on Facebook.
+• This is the most critical image you have on Facebook.

 • It should be your logo.